Auburn, AL

 Scope/Solutions

-Created to promote education focusing on nature, the new Woodland Wonder Nature Preschool is located in the The Kreher Preserve and Nature Center—a 120 acre property donated to Auburn University’s College of Forestry, Wildlife and Environment.
-The building is inspired by nature with a butterfly‑shaped roof, an exposed timber structure, and other sustainable design features.
-SGH was the structural engineer of record for the project.
+Promoting learning with a focus on nature, the new Environmental Education Building is located in the The Kreher Preserve and Nature Center—a 120 acre property donated to Auburn University’s College of Forestry, Wildlife and Environment.
+The preschool was inspired by its surroundings with a butterfly‑shaped roof, an exposed timber structure, and other sustainable design features.
+SGH served as the structural engineer of record for the project.

 - Cantilevering roofs constructed with point-supported, cross laminated timber (CLT) to create the butterfly shape